AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 # AIND Ephys Pipeline
 ## aind-ephys-pipeline

-Electrophysiology analysis pipeline using [Kilosort2.5](https://github.com/MouseLand/Kilosort/tree/v2.5) via [SpikeInterface](https://github.com/SpikeInterface/spikeinterface).
+Electrophysiology analysis pipeline with [SpikeInterface](https://github.com/SpikeInterface/spikeinterface).

 The pipeline is based on [Nextflow](https://www.nextflow.io/) and it includes the following steps: